 Kingston Lacy is one of the best-known stately homes in Dorset and a popular day out.
 An opulent family home in the rural Dorset countryside, this striking manor was built to resemble a Venetian palace.
 It’s set within a vast 8,500-acre estate where you can explore heathland, water meadows, and Iron Age hill forts – so you can combine a trip to the house with a long countryside walk to really make a day of it.

-September 2020 Update: The garden, park, takeaway café, shop & toilets are open – but you need to book your visit in advance via the National Trust website.
-At the moment, the house is open on weekdays only with limited availability.
+October 2020 Update: The garden, park, takeaway café, shop & toilets are open – but you need to book your visit in advance via the National Trust website.
+The house is open everyday from 11am – 3.30pm, with limited capacity – please check on arrival.

 Lulworth Castle, East Lulworth